marceloamor/protein_information_project/project_notes/data_structure.md

    - Provide default minimal entries for proteins missing from protein_nodes
    - Allow searching and retrieving interactions for all proteins, even if they lack complete records

+3. **Search Functionality Fix**: We've implemented a robust search mechanism that:
+   - Handles different types of identifiers (IDs, names, external IDs)
+   - Provides fuzzy matching for partial name searches
+   - Properly maps protein IDs to their details

 ## Usage in the Application

 1. **Search Operations**:
-   - By protein ID/name: Uses the identifier_to_ids map
+   - By protein ID: Uses the identifier_to_ids map
+   - By protein name: Uses the name_to_ids map with fallback to fuzzy matching
    - By GO term: Searches go_term_nodes and follows edges to proteins

 2. **Detail Retrieval**: